a0n/Blop/README.md

       SS.server.dj.authenticate({email: "", pw: ""})

 to create a new DJ via Websockets.
+The Global SS variable is available on client and server. you can access it from the socketstream console AND from the console of your Browser

 On the Socketstream Console you can Play with the DJ Backbone Model by requiring it